If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Once the assessment is complete

-After our assessment is complete we must decide whether to approve or decline the prospective caregiver or adoptive applicant, prepare an assessment report and follow the relevant decline or approval process.
+After the assessment is complete, we must decide whether to approve or decline the prospective caregiver or adoptive applicant, prepare an assessment report and follow the relevant decline or approval process.

-If the assessment has been completed in response to a direct application to the court for an adoption order, we do not apply the special considerations process.
-The social worker provides a report to the court and the decision to approve or decline the adoption application is made by the court.
+If the assessment has been completed in response to a direct application to the court for an adoption order, the social worker provides a report to the court and the decision to approve or decline the adoption application is made by the court.
+We do not follow our decline or approval processes, and we do not apply special considerations.